top of page

 Despite its reputation for being a hard practice not accessible to everyone, it seems to me that the centrality of the breath in Ashtanga makes it a primary resource for anyone wanting to delve deep into any yoga practice.
 And this is where the minimalism lies for me: the breath is the guiding principle, shaping and informing all movements and postures.

-Furthermore, the set sequence of the Primary series, which is the series most ashtanga practitioners concentrate on (definitely not a beginners’ series), seems to me to be a useful map to provide direction to an otherwise potentially chaotic array of posture possibilities, which therefore makes it very suitable for beginners.
-That’s not to say that the series in its current incarnation is perfect as it is, which is all the more reason to see it as a framework and not the goal, and to tinker with it, making it accessible to as many people as possible by adapting it to the requirements of the student, as David Swenson describes in the video quote provided above.
+Also, the set sequence of the Primary series, which is the series most ashtanga practitioners concentrate on, seems to me to be a useful map to provide direction to an otherwise potentially chaotic array of posture possibilities, which therefore makes it very suitable for beginners.
+That’s not to say that the series in its current incarnation is perfect as it is, which is all the more reason to see it as a framework and not the goal, and to tinker with it, making it accessible to as many people as possible by adapting it to individual requirements, as David Swenson describes in the video quote provided above.
 At the same time the practice requires commitment, consistency, dedication, discipline, which is what makes this a ‘minimal’ practice for me.
 It’s not how much you push yourself in one single day, but how you are able to build continuity in the single minimal portion of daily practice.
 So, there is rigour and there is discipline.
 At the same time there is tinkering in the microcosmos of each posture and transition.
 In my world, the rigour and the tinkering can (and should) coexist.
-Each posture is a microcosmos that relates to other postures.
-And here is another minimal piece.
+And here is another minimal piece for me.
 How to see the components of each asana in relation to those of other asanas.
 This is something I have learnt from David Keil’s book [3]: the anatomical relationships between different postures.
-And although of course, anatomical knowledge is not in any way a prerequisite for practice, it can help in the process of cultivating objectivity instead of personal narratives.
-This latter part too I learnt from D.K.
+As the book says, although anatomical knowledge is not in any way a prerequisite for practice, it can help in the process of cultivating objectivity, which is key.

 Bodymind awareness